Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 09:55 It's called Your Guide to the CPython Source Code.

-10:13 It says, and here are the objects and here's the data structure that does X, Y, and Z.
+10:13 It says, and here are the objects, and here is the data structure that does X, Y, and Z.

-10:17 And it's all look here how it's implemented has a linked list of arenas for small object allocation, for example.
+10:17 And it's, oh, look here how it's implemented as a linked list of arenas for small object allocation,

 10:37 So I'm just going to talk about a few things that I pulled out that I thought were pretty awesome.